 How can you make sure there aren't two records about the same building in the BPD?

-The BPD runs analysis to identify duplicates to ensure the same building isn't in there twice.
-The analyses check for likely duplicate records such two records that have the same size, SF and EUI in the same zip code.
+The BPD runs analysis to identify duplicates and ensure the same building isn't recorded twice.
+Duplicate records are identified by searching for records that have the same size, SF and EUI in the same zip code.
 But there is still a small chance that a building could be in the BPD twice if the records are inconsistent enough that the checks don't catch them.
 Real data is messy and has collection and entry errors, but the BPD team is continually improving upon its data cleansing and error checking methodologies.

 Relationship to other Federal Government Efforts